zanomar1/cs-locker-ui-sdk-ios/docs/lockerui.md

 - Allowed lock types
 - Background image
 - Custom color tint
-- Color of the navbar
+- Custom or predefined color and tint of the navbar
 - Whether to show CSAS logo or not

 ## Supporting landscape on iPhone